 A line has length but no width.
 A line is a type of geometric figure that can move in both directions.
 A line is made up of an endless number of points.
 It is infinite and has no ends on both sides.
 A line is one dimentional.

 In geometry, the notion of line or straight line was introduced by ancient mathematicians to represent straight objects having negligible width and depth.
 It is often described in terms of two points.
-For example:

 A line in the plane is often defined as the set of points whose coordinates satisfy a given linear equation in the concept of analytic geometry whereas, a line may be an independent object, distinct from the set of points which lie on it in the concept of incidence geometry.